 4. Take a quick Ferry Ride to Hutchinson Island

 Although this 15-minute ferry ride is only from one side of the Savannah River over to the Westin at Hutchinson Island, it is sure to give you the best view of the historic riverfront that visitors often miss.
 Hitch a ride from Savannah's River Street every 15 minutes, and don't be afraid to ride it a few times — it's free to the public!

 5. Walk amongst the dead at Bonaventure Cemetery

 Photo courtesy of VisitSavannah.com

 The Bonaventure Cemetery has been voted one of the "Top 10 Most Beautiful Cemeteries" in the world!
-Dripping in spanish moss, live oaks, and history, this is a fun, free, and hauntingly beautiful space.
+Dripping in Spanish moss, live oaks, and history, this is a fun, free, and hauntingly beautiful space.
 This cemetery got its fame when featured in the well-known book, Midnight in the Garden of Good and Evil by John Berendt.
-Take a visit on your own, or book a fun Bonaventure Cemetery Segway Tour and have a guide take you through the most interesting plots!
+Wander through on your own, or book a fun Bonaventure Cemetery Segway Tour and have a guide take you through the most interesting plots!

 6. Explore Historic Fort Pulaski National Monument

 Families can easily spend hours exploring the grounds at Fort Pulaski.
-Antique drawbridges and canons, nature trails to private beaches, and breathtaking views of Savannah's marshy lands are among some of the few historic gems found through this National Historic Landmark.
-Take your family back to the Civil War Era with this fun, family-friendly spot!
+Antique drawbridges and canons, nature trails to private beaches, and breathtaking views of Savannah's marshy lands are among the historical gems found through this National Historic Landmark.
+Learn about the Civil War Era with this educational, family-friendly spot!

 7. Get your craft (and coffee!) on at Henny Penny Cafe